Sugar Cooling, Poland

 The Polish Glinojeck sugar factory (Pfeifer & Langen Polska S.A.) operates both as a sugar beet plant as well as a refinery (outside of regular beet campaign), as such, the built-in flexibility of the sugar cooling step is of the utmost importance.
 The installation of a new sugar cooler at this facility was part of a large program aimed at refining raw sugar during the summer months, while maintaining optimal quality of the product despite the higher temperatures outside.

-In order to achieve optimum storage and packaging conditions for white crystal sugar, it was important to control the temperature of the sugar and to have a uniform temperature year-round.
+To achieve optimum storage and packaging conditions for white crystal sugar, it was important to control the temperature of the sugar and to have a uniform temperature year-round.
 For this reason, the cooling unit was designed to operate under both summer and winter conditions.
 During the summer, the plant refines raw sugar and operates a syrup campaign.
 During winter they work exclusively with sugar beet.
-Thus, this plant is working almost the 3 quarters of the year.
+Thus, this plant is working for approximately three-quarters of the year.

 For this plant, the ideal sugar storage temperature for the local ambient conditions is approximately 30°C.

 Prior to implementing the Solex cooling unit, the plant used a fluid bed to cool their sugar.
 The main goal was to obtain the ideal storage temperature of the sugar in the summer.
 The cooling capacity of the existing system was not nearly sufficient.

 The options available to the plant were to either install an air cooler which would result in significant energy consumption, or to consider a technology that would be energy efficient as well as environmentally friendly, while providing the required performance.

 Goals for the investment

 - Lowering final sugar temperature to the storage level (27-30oC) during the summer period.